Ninjaneer87/blockstarter-next/README.md

 ## Short story behind BlockStarter

 BlockStarter is one of my pet projects.
-It took ~ 10 days to complete all the basic functionalities..
+It took me ~ 10 days to complete all the basic functionalities..

-This is not a commercial application, and with that in mind, I would like to point out that it is not built to be infinitelly scalable.
+This is not a commercial application, and with that in mind, I would like to point out that it was not built to be infinitelly scalable.

 It is a frontend heavy project, attached to a [simple smart contract](https://github.com/Ninjaneer87/blockstarter-web3) placed on the GOERLI TESTNET.